EmilieLny/react-template/README.md

 - [React](https://reactjs.org/): A JavaScript library for building user interfaces.
 - [Vite](https://vitejs.dev/): A build tool that aims to provide a faster and leaner development experience for modern web projects.
 - [TypeScript](https://www.typescriptlang.org/): A typed superset of JavaScript that compiles to plain JavaScript.
-- [Storybook](https://storybook.js.org/): An open-source tool for developing UI components in isolation for React, Vue, and Angular.
 - [Radix UI](https://radix-ui.com/): A collection of accessible and customizable UI components for React.
 - [ESLint](https://eslint.org/): A pluggable linting utility for JavaScript and TypeScript.
 - [Prettier](https://prettier.io/): An opinionated code formatter.